 Electric vs. Manual: An electric trimming knife may be a time-saving option but a manual knife gives more precision to the trims and is much more affordable.

 Blade Type: The blade of a brisket trimming knife is always round and smooth.
-In rare cases, it may have air pockets to diffuse pressure and easier cutting.
+In rare cases, it may have air pockets to diffuse pressure and be easier to cut.

 Knife Material: Stainless steel knives are the best options in the market.
 High-carbon blades are also a good option.